la3mmchen/clusterfile/readme.md

 Helmfile builds environments that deploys versioned helm charts together.
 Sometimes there is more than one environment in a kubernetes cluster, e.g. multiple web-tiers, middle-warez and backends.
 Thats the point where bash scripts or ci/cd takes over and syncs all the environments.

-Clusterfile let you describe the environments per kubernetes cluster declarative and provides a binary to handle the helmfile subcommands.
+Clusterfile let you describe the environments per kubernetes cluster declarative and provides a binary to handle the helmfile subapp.

 _to be continued_